 First on the agenda is spelling corrections on your website, however, like broken link checking this can be a difficult task for most website owners.
 But never fear another plugin is here!
 The plugin is called ‘WProofreader’.
 It checks your website for spelling errors in I believe 6 different languages, displaying the corrections in a popup as you type.

-Another big factor, in addition to spelling that can hurt your website health is grammar.
+Another big factor, in addition to spelling that can hurt your website’s health, is grammar.
 The above plugin can also help with this, however, I have not tested this version.
-It a pro feature, meaning you would need to purchase the plugin.
+It’s a pro feature, meaning you would need to purchase the plugin.
 Here is the link if you’re interested in trying it out.
 ‘WProofreader Pro Plugin’.
-Again, I haven’t tried this version, so please let me know in the comments if you’ve happen to have tried it and what you thought of the plugin.
+Again, I haven’t tried this version, so please let me know in the comments if you’ve happened to have tried it and what you thought of the plugin.

 Website Image Health

 Website images can cause some serious bloat on your website.
 This bloat can cause your website to slow down to a crawl.
 There are a few ways to tackle your website images’ bloat problem.
 First I would run a speed test or better yet, maybe three:

 Now based on that speed test, the three-speed test tools will give a list of items to fix.
 I’m betting, unless you have an image optimization system in place, one of the first problems will be image optimization.
 You’re probably serving HUGE images.

 There are several ways to solve image bloat on your website.
 You can ‘a’ go through each image with a fine-tooth comb, pulling the image scaling it down, and then uploading the optimized images, not to mention image types.

 Typical images we now see on websites are jpg, jpeg, or png, however, there are better digital formats that load faster than the before mention, including WebP which was developed by Google.
 This file example is compressed and optimized for digital use and renders faster in devices, most pressingly mobile devices, which are usually much slower than a hard-wired desktop when using cell data to surf the web.